 Consider failure strategies and consider placing exception handlers at the top level of all tasks and the main subprogram.

-Note: Since such declarations are external to Spark, wrapping the main subprogram with another subprogram that exclusively calls the main Spark subprogram and hanldes and exception minimizes the amount of non-spark code.
-Similarly for tasks, placing the task code in a subprogram and making the task body contain only the call to that subprogram and the exception handlers minimizes the amount of non-spark code.
+Note: Since such declarations are external to SPARK, wrapping the main subprogram with another subprogram that exclusively calls the main SPARK subprogram and handles and exception minimizes the amount of non-spark code.
+Similarly for tasks, placing the task code in a subprogram that never exits and making the task body contain only the call to that subprogram and the exception handlers minimizes the amount of non-spark code.

 Document any exceptions that may be raised by any Ada units being used as library routines.